Stellar Disruption of Axion Miniclusters in the Milky Way: Tidal Stripping of Axion Miniclusters

 The size of the energy injection, as described by Eq.~\eqref{eq:energy_perturbation}, should be compared with the binding energy of the AMC, which we write as $E_\mathrm{bind} = \beta G M_\mathrm{AMC}{}^2/R_\mathrm{AMC}$.
 The $\mathcal{O}(1)$ prefactor $\beta$ depends on the internal density profile for which we find $\beta = 1.5$ for the PL profile and $\beta = 3.46$ for the NFW profile.
 There are then two distinct regimes for the energy injection:\footnote{We only split these two regimes for the purposes of discussion.
-Computationally, both are treated in the same way.} \begin{itemize} \item An encounter with a sufficiently small impact parameter will inject more energy than the binding energy $E_\mathrm{bind}$ of the AMC leading to complete disruption. \item An encounter with a large impact parameter that simply injects energy into the AMC but does not completely unbind it. \end{itemize} The first regime ($\Delta E \gtrsim E_\mathrm{bind}$) can be re-expressed as $b \lesssim b_{\rm min}$, where we have defined the minimal impact parameter that does not entirely disrupt the minicluster as \be b_{\rm min}(\delta) \approx \sqrt{\frac{M_{\star}}{V}}\,\(\frac{\alpha^2 \,G}{\beta \,\pi\, \bar{\rho }(\delta)}\)^{1/4}\,. \ee Here, $\bar{\rho} = 3 M_\mathrm{AMC}/(4 \pi R_\mathrm{AMC}(\delta)^3)$ is the mean density of the AMC.
+Computationally, both are treated in the same way.} \begin{itemize} \item An encounter with a sufficiently small impact parameter will inject more energy than the binding energy $E_\mathrm{bind}$ of the AMC leading to complete disruption. \item An encounter with a large impact parameter that simply injects energy into the AMC but does not completely unbind it. \end{itemize} The first regime ($\Delta E \gtrsim E_\mathrm{bind}$) can be re-expressed as $b \lesssim b_{\rm min}$, where we have defined the minimal impact parameter that does not entirely disrupt the minicluster as

+Here, $\bar{\rho} = 3 M_\mathrm{AMC}/(4 \pi R_\mathrm{AMC}(\delta)^3)$ is the mean density of the AMC.
 An encounter between a PL AMC with $\delta = 1$ and a perturbing object of mass $M_{\star} = 1\,M_{\odot}$ with a relative velocity $V = 10^{-3}\,c$ gives $b_{\rm min} \approx 0.01\,$pc, which is much larger than the typical size of an AMC, as is required by the distant-tide approximation.
 Note that this expression depends only on the density of the minicluster, and not on its size or mass separately.
 Indeed, the fractional energy injected $\Delta E/E_\mathrm{bind}$ depends on the AMC properties only through the mean density, and we therefore expect that the behaviour of the AMCs under perturbations should be independent of $M_\mathrm{AMC}$.
 As pointed out in \S~\ref{sec:PhaseSpace}, for a given mass $M_\mathrm{AMC}$ and overdensity $\delta$, the mean density of an AMC is significantly lower for NFW profiles than for PL profiles.
 As we will see, AMCs with NFW profiles are much more easily disrupted than their PL counterparts.

 The second regime occurs for larger values of the impact parameter $b > b_{\rm min}$.
 In this regime, a single encounter does not completely unbind the AMC, but energy injected through multiple encounters can lead to mass-loss or a change in radius and may eventually disrupt the AMC.
 We study this second regime in more detail below.